Beaukenny/Strava-clone-project/README.md

 However, if the user does not have an account, there is a link on the Login Page to take the user to the Sign Up page where the user will be able to create a login account, indicate their avatar URL, and log in:

 ![Sign-Up.png](/doc/images/8-Sign-Up.png)

+## Database Model

+In order to facilitate the large amount of map related data, we chose to store a JSON object within the database for each route.
+Elevation, turn-by-turn information, distances, estimated time to complete are among the information stored in this JSON object.

+However, to be able to search efficiently for locations within a certain geo-location, we also included a row in the Routes table with the starting longitude and latitude.
+A calculation is made of starting long/lat +- 25 miles to determine whether this route fits the search parameters.
+Additional rows in the Route table provide more specific search information such as whether the route is suitable for road bikes.

+Each user will have many Routes, but one route will belong to only one user.
+When a user modifies a route, a new entry in the Route table will be made associating that user to the new route.

+When a user creates a workout, the routeId is maintained in the workout,  A user may have many workouts - but workouts belong to only one user.

+The following is a graphic representation of the database models.

+[Insert png file here.]

+## Google Maps API

+The following API's were utilised from Google:

+1. Google Map's DirectionsService -

+   1. provides origin{lat, lng},
+   2. destination{lat, lng},
+   3. waypoints{lat, lng},
+   4. travelMode used to fetch estimated timing information from the Google Map API.
+2. Google Map's ElevationService
+3. Uses an array of locations to fetch the elevation data of those locations.

+## React/MDN API's Associated with Google Maps

+1. use-places-autocomplete:  Provides autocompletion for search bar to enter location names to fetch in conjunction with their getGeocode method which provides a {lat,lng} when given a location's name to fetch (Such as {37.7749N, 122.4194W} in response to "San Francisco")
+2. MDN's navigator.geolocation to get currentPosition from the browser in {lat, lng},

+1. google map's DirectionsService - provide origin{lat, lng}, destination{lat, lng}, waypoints{lat, lng}, travleMode to fetch direction information from google map api.
+2. google map's ElevationService - provide an array locations to fetch elevation data of those locations.
+3. use-places-autocomplete's getGeocode - provide location's name to fetch {lat, lng}  4. use navigator.geolocation to get currentPosition in {lat, lng},